Digital identity trends – 5 forces that are shaping 2023

 Therefore, the focus will be on adopting the new structures and regulations needed to govern the associated services and transactions.

 So what does this mean in practice?

-- Make sure that these multiple local initiatives create a coherent and interoperable spectrum of solutions: wherever they may be, mobile citizens will need to find similar modes of service.
+Ensure that these multiple local initiatives create a coherent and interoperable spectrum of solutions: mobile citizens will need to find similar service modes wherever they may be.

 In the years ahead, the market will follow these initiatives.

 #5.
 More national digital ID initiatives and implementations